shawnsandy/jarvis-toolkit/README.md

 Add additional notes about how to deploy this on a live system

+## Security

+If you discover any security related issues, please email :author_email instead of using the issue tracker.

 ## Built With

 * [Dropwizard](http://www.dropwizard.io/1.0.2/docs/) - The web framework used